bacula-web/bacula-web/README.md

 ### Documentation

-Visit [Bacula-Web documentation](http://docs.bacula-web.org) for more informations about installation, configuration, upgrade, etc.
+Have a look at [Bacula-Web documentation](http://docs.bacula-web.org) hosted by [Read The Docs](https://readthedocs.org/) to get more informations about installation, configuration, upgrade, etc.

 ---